yodrew/yodrew.github.io/_pages/back/faq.md

 	It only takes 5 minutes to learn the essence of it.
 But it takes 4 hours of reading to counter your conditioning to sabotage it.
 2. to qualify as a suitable client.
 It shows you will use what I have already given before seeking more.

 	Reading gives you credibility with me.
 It shows your diligence and sincerity.
-It begins building a structure inside you that makes our conversation vastly more profitable for both of us.
+It makes our conversation vastly more profitable for both of us.

-	My time must be paid for, either in understanding and sincerity, or with money.
-Take your pick.
+	My time must be paid for, both in understanding, sincerity, and money.
 3. to assist me.
-Someday, I will be set up to support retreats for people who have not read my book.
-In the meantime, some of the structure necessary for a successful retreat must exist in the mind of the retreater.
+Someday, I may be able to set things up to support retreats for people who have not read my book.
+In the meantime, some of the structure necessary for a successful retreat must exist in the being of the retreater.
 Reading the book builds that structure.

 	Getting in on the ground floor of anything takes vision and guts.
 Fellow innovators and early adopters of hygienic darkroom retreating will rise to the challenge.
+Everyone else will wait.

 <!--&nbsp;-->